 We want to become the leading technology innovator in the field of low-cost housing for humanitarian, social, commercial and pastoral purposes.

-We operate an out-sourced manufacturing license model where we find appropriate manufacturing businesses in our target territories and enter into a License agreement.
-We charge an upfront payment for the License to cover on-boarding costs and en-courage the Licensee to start selling as soon as possible.
-We ensure that the economic stimulus generated by the manufacture and deployment of our HuSh products is retained in-country for the benefit of the displaced community.
-Our royalties are in a range that does not act as a dis-incentive for the smooth operation of the license agreement or the maximum production of HuSh units.
+We operate an out-sourced manufacturing licence model where we find appropriate manufacturing businesses in our target territories and enter into a licence agreement.
+We charge an upfront payment for the licence to cover on-boarding costs and encourage the Licensee to start selling as soon as possible.
+We ensure that the economic stimulus generated by the manufacture and deployment of our HuSh™ products is retained in-country for the benefit of the displaced community.
+Our royalties are in a range that does not act as a disincentive for the smooth operation of the licence agreement or the maximum production of HuSh™ units.

 We believe that the best method of supporting low-income communities within the developing world is through ‘technology transfer’ using British technology to create employment and economic activity.
 Our technology is admirably suited to conditions in the developing world as our product is primarily constructed from wood and the engineering requirements can be taught to skilled artisans.
-We have already created employment in India through our Licensee manning their factories to manufacture the HuSh product for the Indian market.
-At the Global level, we have reduced the environmental footprint to a minimum by the insistence on the use of sustainable materials, locally sourced, and local supply which reduces the carbon footprint of the supply chain.
+We have already created employment in India through our Licensee manning their factories to manufacture the HuSh™ product for the Indian market.
+At the global level, we have reduced the environmental footprint to a minimum by the insistence on the use of sustainable materials, locally sourced, and local supply which reduces the carbon footprint of the supply chain.

 |GB2520629||UK patent for the HuSh&™2 (hurricane shelter)||3 May 2017|